Singapore Airlines plane among eight 787 Dreamliners hit by structural issues

 SINGAPORE: Aircraft manufacturer Boeing called on three airlines to pull eight 787 Dreamliners from service, after it found a manufacturing issue in the jet's structure, aviation website The Air Current reported on Friday (Aug 28).

-Aircraft for Singapore Airlines, United Airlines and Air Canada are the carriers affected by the impromptu grounding, the report said, citing a person familiar with the situation.
+Aircraft for Singapore Airlines (SIA), United Airlines and Air Canada are the carriers affected by the impromptu grounding, the report said, citing a person familiar with the situation.

 Boeing confirmed to The Air Current that it had identified two distinct manufacturing issues in the fuselage sections of certain 787 jets.